mutaphore/prog-quest/README.md

 # Programming Interview Questions

-Solutions to programming questions I studied in order to prepare for job interviews.
-Please feel free to create pull requests for any problems you would like to add and/or issues!
+Questions I studied to prepare for programming job interviews.
+Please feel free to create pull requests for any questions, contributions and issues!

 ## Problems